zoisite-rb/zoisite-rb/guides/source/active_model_basics.md

 ```

 With this setup, when you use the `form_with` helper to create a form for
-creating a new `Person::Profile`, Rails will generate the form with the URL
+creating a new `Person::Profile`, Zoisite will generate the form with the URL
 `/profiles` instead of `/person/profiles`, because the `model_name` method has
 been overridden to return `Profile`.